 While the Hillman campus no longer exists today other than a marker at a Clinton park, many notable MC buildings are alive and well in the early 21st Century.
-Constructed in 1925, multi-purpose facilities like Alumni Hall are still going strong.
+Constructed in 1925, multi-purpose facilities like Alumni Hall are still going strong in 2013.
 Alumni Hall includes an indoor water fitness pool, student gathering spots with large flat-screen TVs, a basketball court, coffee shop, conference rooms for the Board of Trustees and a student counseling center.
 Longtime college dormitories like Chrestman Hall and Ratliff Hall continue to receive extensive use.
 The Leland Speed Library, Self Hall, home of the School of Business, and Aven Hall, home of musical and theater productions, have undergone extensive renovations.

 From new buildings to new academic programs, from successful fund drives to the hiring of award-winning faculty and the latest computer technology purchases, Mississippi College has experienced tremendous advances under its presidents in the modern era.
 Presidents D.M.
 Nelson, R.A.
 McLemore, Lewis Nobles, Howell Todd and now Lee Royce can all point to accomplishments.

-Under the guidance of its leaders at Nelson Hall, a caring faculty and staff, and enriched by God’s many blessings, Mississippi College has emerged from humble beginnings to become one of the South’s premier Christian universities, with a bright future still to come.
+Under the guidance of its leaders at Nelson Hall, a caring faculty and staff, and enriched by God’s many blessings, Mississippi College has emerged from humble beginnings to become as one of the South’s premier Christian universities, with a bright future still to come.

 Dr. Todd’s administration was committed to preparing Mississippi College for the 21st century.
 As part of that mission, Dr. Todd targeted a number of physical improvements to maintain and replicate the architectural character of the Mississippi College campus.
 Renovations and remodeling of Latimer-Webb, Mary Nelson, and Whittington residence halls were completed.
 Nelson Hall and Alumni Hall were renovated.
 Self, Farr, and Aven halls also received renovations.
 In addition to renovations, the Foreign Language Learning Center, a multimedia language lab, was added to Jennings Hall, and state-of-the-art soundproof music practice rooms were installed in Aven Hall.
 New construction included men’s and women’s residence halls, a 106,000 square foot health facility, and a math, computer science and chemistry complex.
 A campus-wide computer network, MCNET, was installed to offer access to the Internet and act as a communication link for all administration, faculty, staff and students.
 In 2002, MC successfully completed a $100 million capital campaign entitled “New Dawn” launched in 1996, the largest campaign in the school’s history.
 Through these physical, financial and technological advances, Mississippi College can continue its legacy of academic excellence and Christian witness while offering the best of the total university experience.